opensearch-project/project-website/_posts/2025-11-24-asymmetric-distance-computation.md

 ![Mean-Centering](/assets/media/blog-images/2025-11-24-asymmetric-distance-computation/Mean-Centering.png){:class="img-centered"}

-*Figure: To compute the binary quantization of a document corpus, we first mean-center the data so that the average document vector rests at the origin, and then convert each coordinate to a ±1 value depending on its sign.*
+*Figure: To compute the binary quantization of a document corpus, we first mean-center the data so that the average document vector rests at the origin and then convert each coordinate to a ±1 value, depending on its sign.*

 While two dimensions only allow for four possible quantizations (and thus many vectors necessarily get quantized to the same value), in higher *d*-dimensional spaces the number of binary quantizations typically vastly exceeds the size of the corpus.
 Therefore, typical high-dimensional datasets tend to have a relatively small number of collisions.
-For each document, we store its full-precision vector on disk and only the binary quantized vector in RAM.
+For each document, we store its full-precision vector on disk and only the binary-quantized vector in RAM.

-Now that we understand how binary quantization works, let's examine two different methods of performing k-NN search using these compressed vectors: **[symmetric distance computation (SDC)](#sdc)** and **[ADC](#adc)**.
+Now that we understand how binary quantization works, let's examine two different methods of performing k-NN search using these compressed vectors: **[symmetric distance computation (SDC)](#symmetric-distance-computation)** and **[asymmetric distance computation (ADC)](#asymmetric-distance-computation)**.

-### SDC
+### Symmetric distance computation

 The classical way to perform a k-NN search on a binary-quantized index begins by quantizing the query vector using the exact same procedure described previously.
-Quantizing the query vectors both ensures that they have the same scale and data type as the quantized dataset stored in RAM, and greatly simplifies the process of evaluating the distance between the query and document vectors.
+Quantizing the query vectors both ensures that they have the same scale and data type as the quantized dataset stored in RAM and greatly simplifies the process of evaluating the distance between the query and document vectors.

-As an illustrative example, let's compute the squared Euclidean distance between two 4-dimensional vectors $$\vec{v}_1 = \left(+1,-1,+1,-1\right)$$ and $$\vec{v}_2 = \left(-1,-1,+1,+1\right)$$.
-Computed the classical way, this operation involves eleven total operations: four subtraction, four squaring, and three addition operations.
+As an illustrative example, let's compute the squared Euclidean distance between two 4-dimensional vectors, $$\vec{v}_1 = \left(+1,-1,+1,-1\right)$$ and $$\vec{v}_2 = \left(-1,-1,+1,+1\right)$$.
+Computed the classical way, this operation involves 11 total operations: 4 subtraction, 4 squaring, and 3 addition operations.

 $$
 \begin{align*}